Yahya Boussakou: Telstar

 Boussakou joined Eerste Divisie club Telstar on 12 August 2022, where he signed a two-year contract.
 He made his debut for the club on 19 August, replacing Cain Seedorf in the 72nd minute of a 2–1 away loss to Willem II.

 In the early stages of the 2022–23 season's second half, Boussakou began to make a name for himself as a right-back, despite his primary position being that of a winger.
 He quickly became one of Telstar's most notable players during this time.
 The opportunity to play in this new role came about due to injuries to Jay Kruiver and Yaël Liesdek, and head coach Mike Snoei had recognised Boussakou's attacking playing style and decided to utilise him as a right-back during their absence.
 On 9 March 2023, he signed a professional deal with Telstar, keeping him at the club until 2024 with an optional for an additional year.

+In summer 2025, Boussakou joined Egyptian side Pharco.